ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Preliminary

-Artificial neural networks (ANNs) \cite{mcculloch1943logical} is a computing system inspired by the biological neural networks, which is based on a collection of connected units or nodes called artificial neurons and then organized in interconnected layers (analogous to biological neurons in the animal brain).
-The activation function is applied in each neuron to activate its input to produce a corresponding output.
-Starting from the model input, each layer of network produces an output which is used as an input by the next layer.
-ANNs with a single intermediate layer (called hidden layer) are qualified as \textit{shallow neural networks} and some with multiple hidden layers are called as \textit{Deep Neural Networks} (DNN), such as \textit{Convolutional Neural Networks(CNN)} \cite{krizhevsky2012imagenet}.
-The basic structure of CNN typically consists of convolutional layers, pooling layers, fully connected layers and normalization layers.
-Multiple hidden layers are used for extracting representations hierarchically from the input, and then output a representation or prediction relevant to the problem requirement.
-As visualization images, the feature information of malware is gradually enlarged by the extraction of multiple layers.
-CNN model $F$ can be viewed as a simple mathematical model defining a function ${\displaystyle \textstyle F:x\rightarrow y}$, in which $F$ can be formalized as the composition of multidimensional and parameterized functions $f_i()$ corresponding to the layer of network architecture.
-The simplified formula is shown as follows:
+An artificial neural network (ANN) is a computing system inspired by the biological neural networks \cite{mcculloch1943logical}.
+ANNs with a single intermediate layer (\textit{i.e.} hidden layer) are qualified as shallow neural networks and some with multiple hidden layers are called as DNN, \textit{e.g.} CNN \cite{krizhevsky2012imagenet}.
+The basic structure of CNN consists of convolutional layers, pooling layers, fully connected layers and normalization layers.
+The feature information of malware is gradually enlarged by the extraction of multiple layers.
+CNN can be viewed as a mathematical model ${\displaystyle \textstyle F:x\rightarrow y}$, in which $F$ can be formalized as the composition of multidimensional and parameterized functions $f_i()$ corresponding to the layer of network architecture.
+Therefore, the formula $F$ can be expressed as:

 where a set of model parameters $\theta_i$ is learned during training.
 Each vector $\theta_i$ includes the weights for links to connect layer $i$ to layer $i-1$.
 Taking supervised learning as an example, parameter values can be estimated based on the prediction errors $f(x)-y$ through an input-output pair $(x,y)$.